kowainik/org/style-guide.md

 ```

 You can put commonly-used language extensions into `default-extensions` in the
 `.cabal` file.
-Here is the list of extensions this style guide allows to put in there:
+Here is the list of extensions this style guide allows one to put in there:

 ```haskell
 ConstraintKinds